akutruff/HueShift/README.md

 chmod +x HueShift
 ./HueShift
 ```
-#### Hit the button on the hue bridge!
+#### Hit the button on the Hue bridge!

 The code at the moment tries three times to connect to the bridge before the program times out.
 It may spit out an exception saying it can't find the bridge.
 That's okay.
 Just hit the button on the front of the bridge.
 It will try three times and then quit.

-To test it, change the color temperature of your lights.
+If all seems okay, test it.
+Change the color of your lights in the app or via Alexa.
 Wait 10 seconds.
 Your lights should automagically shift to blu-ish during the day, and red-ish at night.
+Try it a few times, the code is checking every 10 seconds so it may override your attempt at changing the colors.
+(That's the point afer all.)

 Once you've verified it's working, hit CTRL+C to stop the program running, and then install it as a service: